-Dr. Wilson is working on a second book, Feminist Shorts, a primer book aimed for introductory courses in Women’s Studies and other related disciplines.
-This book is under consideration at Palgrave/MacMillan.
+Dr. Wilson is working on another book, Feminist Shorts, a concise introduction to feminism aimed at introductory courses in Women’s Studies and other related disciplines.

-In addition to teaching and writing books, Dr. Wilson regularly writes for Ms. Magazine Blog.
+In addition to writing, teaching, and speaking at public events, Dr. Wilson regularly writes film reviews for Ms. Magazine Blog.